instana/instana-agent-operator/docs/install-via-olm.md

 ### agent-config config map

-Create a file `agent-config.yaml` with the following content:
+Create a file `agent-config.yaml` with the following content, or copy the file from the [deploy/](../deploy/) directory:

 ```yaml
 apiVersion: v1